motech/modules/docs/source/hub.rst

 Introduction
 ############

-The Hub module is an implementation of PubSubHubbub Hub specification (PubSubHubbub is a simple publication - subscription protocol).
+The Hub module is an implementation of the PubSubHubbub Hub specification (PubSubHubbub is a simple publication - subscription protocol).
 MOTECH Hub implementation exposes API for publishers and subscribers, allowing publishing and distributing content to all interested subscribers when subscribed resources are updated.
-With help of MOTECH Hub any external module can subscribe to a specific resource and be notified when it change as well as can act as publisher to make content available for other modules.
+MOTECH Hub allows any external module can subscribe to a specific resource and be notified when it changes.
+Any module can also act as publisher to make content available for other modules.

 #####